Awhum Waterfall

-The Awhum Waterfall is located at Amaugwe village of Awhum town in Udi Local Government Area, Enugu State, Nigeria.
+The Awhum Waterfall is located at Amu-Ugwu village of Awhum town in Udi Local Government Area, Enugu State, Nigeria.
 The Awhum Waterfall is formed out of a massive outcrop of granite rock with water flow at the top forming a stream.
 Some part of the waterfall is usually warm through the seasons.
-The Awhum waterfall is 30 metres high and is located around the Awhum Monastery.
+The Awhum waterfall is 30 metres high and is located near the Awhum Monastery.